authgear/authgear-server/docs/specs/oidc.md

 Supported values: `change_password`.

-### x_authentication_flow_type
+### x_authentication_flow_group

-When it is specified, the user perform authentication through custom authentication flow.
-After completing the action.
+When it is specified, the user perform authentication through custom authentication flow group.

-This option is mutually exclusive with `x_page`.
-If both are specified, the request will be rejected.

-Supported values: `login`, `signup`, `login_signup`.

-### x_authentication_flow_name

-It must used in conjunction with `x_authentication_flow_type`.
-It specifies which variant of given authentication flow type to use.
-If not specified, the `default` variant will be used.
+It can be used in conjunction with `x_page` to decide whether to execute login or signup flow.

-If the specified variant is not supported, authorization request will be rejected.
+If the specified group is not found or not included in the [client's allow list](/docs/specs/authentication-flow.md#flow-selection), the request will be rejected.

 ## Token Request